-2023 Meetings and Standing Committees of the Board of Directors.
-The board of directors held four meetings and took action by written consent on one occasion in 2023.
-Each of our incumbent directors attended all of the board meetings and meetings of the committees on which he or she served that were held while he or she was in office during 2023.
+2024 Meetings and Standing Committees of the Board of Directors.
+The board of directors held four meetings in 2024.
+Each of our incumbent directors attended all of the board meetings and meetings of the committees on which he or she served that were held while he or she was in office during 2024.
 It is expected that each director nominee will attend our annual meeting of stockholders, which is held immediately before the annual meeting of the board of directors.
-All of our directors who were elected at our 2023 annual stockholder meeting attended such meeting.
+All of our directors who were elected at our 2024 annual stockholder meeting attended such meeting.